FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/build_guestbook_5.png"/> <br>

 > **Note:** If you have tried this lab earlier, there might be a possibility that the previous session is still persistent.
 In such a case, you will see a **'Layer already Exists'** message instead of the **'Pushed'** message  in the above output.
+We recommend you to proceed with the next steps of the lab.

 6. Verify that the image was pushed successfully.
 ```